FeliMimi/CS50-finalproject-portfolio_risk/README.md

 Next, several arrays are initialized to store the simulation results.
 For visualization purposes, around 100 example paths from the simulation are stored separately.

 The simulation itself uses **Geometric Brownian Motion (GBM)** to calculate a number of possible future developments for the portfolio.
-The GBM formula is applied within two nested `for` loops:
+The GBM formula is applied within two nested for-loops:
 one iterates over each day (`T_days`), and the other over the number of simulations provided by the user (`n_sims`).
 This double loop currently limits execution speed — one of these loops could be **vectorized** using NumPy to significantly improve efficiency.
 However, this was not implemented to keep the codebase simpler and easier to understand within the scope of CS50.